luisAraujo11/Thesis/README.md

 **Script:** `Neuromaps/neuromaps_multi_parcellation.py`

-Uses Desikan-Killiany atlas annotations from FreeSurfer.
+Similar command to the vertex-wise program and uses Desikan-Killiany atlas annotations from FreeSurfer.

 **Note:** Maps with 4k or 32k vertices were excluded (incompatible with FreeSurfer annotations).
 53/86 maps analyzed.